bitergia-analytics/bap-deployment-toolkit/docs/architecture_overview.md

 * **OpenSearch cluster**: A set of nodes that offers a OpenSearch service, offering high availability and fault tolerance.
 Data can be queried by end users.
+  * **Manager Nodes**: Responsible for cluster management, maintaining cluster state, coordinating operations, and shard allocation.
+They should not store data or participate in ingestion or search directly.
+An odd number of manager nodes (generally 3) is recommended for fault tolerance and to prevent "split-brain".
+  * **Data Nodes**: Responsible for storing indexed data and executing search and analysis operations.
+These nodes require significant disk, CPU, and memory resources.
+  The number of data nodes will depend on your storage and performance requirements.

 * **OpenSearch Dashboards**: web app to visualize metrics and data.
 * **Web Server**: serves the **OpenSearch Dashboards** and the user interface of the **Identities Manager**.